 - Theuse of language: whether Italian (sufficient for Structural Funds), English or another language, it must be used accurately (terminology), convincingly and attractively (simple sentences, clear speech structure, effective in the arguments used);

-- Technical expertise, understood both in terms of europlanning (knowledge of the subject matter and continuous updating) and in terms of the scope of reference (one cannot write or present convincingly what one does not know: either directly, or through “four-handed” work with those in the organization who have insight into the thematic aspects of the project);
+- Technical competence, understood both in terms of EU projects and funding (knowledge of the subject matter and continuous updating) and in terms of the scope of reference (one cannot write or present convincingly what one does not know: either directly, or through “four-handed” work with those in the organization who have insight into the thematic aspects of the project);

-- The interpersonal and work organization skills that are essential to make project preparation an effective team activity, to find partners, and to stay up-to-date on all the news from Brussels and the target territory;
+- Relational and work organization skills, which are essential to make project preparation an effective team activity, to find partners, and to stay up-to-date on all the news from Brussels and the local organisations;

 - Methodological rigor, which is essential to avoid fatal administrative and procedural errors and to give solidity to the project with careful planning of the timeframe and financial, human and material resources needed to implement it.